htcondor/htcondor/docs/version-history/development-release-series-91.rst

   Now, the jobs go to held status.
   :jira:`1194`

+- Fixed a problem when condor_submit -i would sometimes fail trying to start an interactive docker universe job :jira:`1210`

 - Fixed the classad shared library extension mechanism.
 An earlier development series broke the ability for users to add custom classad functions as documented in